crdoconnor/strictyaml/docs/why-not/toml.md

 [13 potential, often confusing choices](../) for parsing and serializing configuration files.

-To be clear, I am against the use of TOML but I think that it isn't the worst choice provided you use it infrequently, for relatively small and non-complex configuration files.
+TOML isn't the worst choice for configuration files if you use it infrequently on small, simple files but as you scale up its usage, real problems start to appear.

 Martin Vejnár, the author of PyTOML
 [argued exactly this](https://github.com/avakar/pytoml/issues/15#issuecomment-217739462)